Content Map Terms

-Physical activity—how much you move—is the third factor that affects your weight
+Physical activity—how much you move—is another factor that affects your weight

-Being physically active is an important part of staying at a healthy weight.
+Being physically active is an important part of being healthy.

 - Regular activity helps you stay fit.
 When you're fit, you feel better and have more energy for work and for your family.
 When you're fit, you burn more calories, even when you're resting.

-- Even if you are overweight or obese, you will benefit from being more physically fit.
+- Even if you have obesity, you will benefit from being more physically fit.
 Improving your fitness is good for your heart, lungs, bones, and joints.
 And it lowers your risk for heart attack, diabetes, high blood pressure, and some cancers.
 If you already have one or more of these problems, getting more fit may help you control other health problems and make you feel better.

 - Moderate activity is safe for most people, but it's always a good idea to talk to your doctor before you start an exercise program.

 Getting to a Healthy Weight: Lifestyle Changes